 Finding a Scottsdale STR CPA

 Scottsdale and the greater Phoenix area have a growing number of CPAs who specialize in short-term rental taxation.
-When interviewing accountants, ask specifically about Arizona TPT compliance, Schedule C vs Schedule E experience for STR operators, material participation documentation, and cost segregation familiarity.
+When interviewing accountants, ask specifically about Arizona TPT compliance, the right tax form experience for STR operators, material participation documentation, and cost segregation familiarity.
 A CPA who understands both Arizona's TPT system and federal STR strategies will save you significantly more than a generalist.

 Regardless of which CPA you choose, come prepared.
 The hosts who pay the least tax are the ones with organized records — every expense categorized, every mile logged, every active hour documented.
 That's what DeductFlow is built for.